3dcitydb/3dcitydb-docs/source/3dcitydb/sproc/citydb-constraint.rst

 There is only one significant difference in the API in PostgreSQL.
 Instead of specifying the name, table and schema of a foreign key, the OID of the corresponding integrity trigger is enough.
-This is because there is no ALTER TABLE command in PostgreSQL to disable foreign keys.
+This is because there is no ``ALTER TABLE`` command in PostgreSQL to disable foreign keys.

-.. list-table::   Notable difference in the API of CITYDB_CONSTRAINT package for PostgreSQL
+.. list-table::   Notable difference in the API of the CITYDB_CONSTRAINT package for PostgreSQL
    :name: citydb_constraint_api_postgresql_table

    * - | **Function**